 Ideal and safest approach is from above the gorge on the north side, on shale, with a pull-through from large tree on north side (30m rope required) and descending into gorge - additional DMM anchor at top of limestone contact if a (riskier) single drop preferred.
 Entrance to the mine is via lower section of the right-hand (north) vein fissure only - the left fissure is 10m deep with a loose lip and no anchors, but access is possible inside.
 When exiting, 2 P-anchors on north wall allow for pull-through down the gorge (30m rope required) to safety.

 Descend rift into mine, sliding down an old tree trunk.
 Level beyond on Little Shaft Vein has two passages on south side - the first, a crosscut, leads to left-hand entrance rift on Odin Old Vein, with a large hole in the floor on the left below the entrance rift, and which takes water in wet weather, destination uncertain.
 Right (west) is blocked.
 Second passage ends at a forefield after 10m.
 Just beyond the second passage junction is a large 15m-deep hole in the floor of the main passage from the 2011 collapse - rig a traverse on new DCA-installed anchors on north wall to pass this, and immediately begin a very slippery 2m climb up to an equally-slippery sloping floor to a rebelay (DCA fixed rigging in place).
 A 5m pitch up an awkward slot follows, to a landing on a level on a false floor heading west.
 Shaft in the floor after 10m (Weasel Pit) has a plank to step on, but is 20m deep and bells out, so a traverse should be rigged on south wall.
-A T-junction shortly afterwards has a narrow shaft in the floor on the vein, and a short crosscut on the right to the parallel Amy Gutter Vein - not P-bolted beyond the junction.
+A T-junction shortly afterwards has a narrow shaft in the floor on the vein, and a short crosscut on the right to the parallel Amy Gutter Vein.
 The main level beyond the downward shaft is totally blocked by a collapse of vein material.

 Back at the pitch-head, a tight and rather awkward descent of 8m lands on a col with a short slope to the west leading to the head of another shaft on the vein, with a very old scaffolding frame in place that ladders used to be rigged from.
 This pitch is 38m deep, and leads into yet deeper and rather loose workings and has not yet been P-bolted.
 The slope heading east is steep and slippery, with an awkward 1m drop almost immediately - stay on the rope until this is passed.
 The Weasel Pit in the top level drops in through the roof here.
 At the base of the slope another ragged hole in the roof and a large spoil-heap on the floor result from the 2011 collapse, and great care should be taken crossing this and entering the stone-stempled passage which immediately follows.
 After thirty metres of stooping/crawling (avoid floor-hole on right), the passage reaches a T-junction with the main cartgate level of the mine on Odin Old Vein.
 Right is another stone-stempled section that leads to a backfilled conclusion with a lovely drystone arch after 15m.
 Left is Chippendale Rift, named after the table-leg stemples installed in the 1960s with a scaff platform at the pitch-head and a 4m bolted pitch to another slope, with a further short drop to the cartgate chamber floor at the base - handline and timber beam in place to aid the climb.
+A floor-hole beneath this leads into further workings lower down, not P-bolted.

 |Entrance descent||30m rope (pull-through)|